 I Was Hit by a Garbage Truck – What Should I Do?

 Being hit by any type of large vehicle is highly likely to cause serious injuries, whether you are on a motorcycle, in a car, hit while riding your bicycle, or walking.
 It is very important to protect your rights if you are injured by a garbage truck or any other large vehicle, as these cases can become very complicated.
 Despite the high probability of being injured in an accident like this, it may actually be more difficult to collect compensation for your injuries than when you are injured in an accident involving smaller vehicles.
 This is because a dump truck accident often involves either a privately-owned company or a public agency rather than just a single driver.
-If you were injured in a garbage truck accident, contact our truck accident lawyers to get help today.
+If you were injured in a garbage truck accident, contact our truck accident lawyers in Sacramento to get help today.

 Large Truck Accident Statistics: Grim Facts